Moving to Durango: Durango, CO Relocation & Homebuyer Guide

 While this quaint mountain town goes unnoticed by most of the world, those who experience Durango's inspiring scenery and encounter the community's eclectic collection of friendly residents can easily get hooked.

 Durango experiences less rain compared to the rest of the country, but it does experience more snow.
 The majority of the city's annual precipitation occurs in winter.
 With high elevation and overall dry weather, Durango's temperatures are often colder than warmer.
-Durango is a great destination for those who the enjoy snow, as it is overall a snowier and colder place than many other parts in Colorado.
+Durango is a great destination for those who enjoy the snow, as it is overall a snowier and colder place than many other parts of Colorado.

 Every season in Durango has a unique charm and brings about a new set of activities along with a fresh set of scenic backdrops.
 Seasonal weather on average by season is as follows:

-Durango is warmest in July, though overall the summer sees temperatures in the mid 80s.
+Durango is warmest in July, though overall the summer sees temperatures in the mid-80s.
 Summers in Durango are described as comfortable.
 Evenings in summer can be very cool, so it is recommended to dress in layers.
 The best times to visit are generally in June, August, and September.
 The weather warms up to an average of 85 degrees in the summer, but the rivers stay nicely filled thanks to the snow melting from the mountains.
 Ideal for fishing!

 Fall days in Durango are dry and crisp, with an average temperature in the 60s.
 This is an excellent time to hike and spend time outdoors throughout the city.
 Fall weather in Durango is slightly cool and arguably perfect, and these are the days when nearby attractions and parks become filled with adventure seekers.

-Winter in Durango sees cold temperatures and heavy snow fall.
+Winter in Durango sees cold temperatures and heavy snowfall.
 People who move to Durango are often happiest if they enjoy this weather, as several nights each year will drop into the negative temperatures.
 Snow graces the Rockies here for about half the year, and the average winter temps are between 13 and 47 degrees Fahrenheit (8.33 °C).
 While the valley gets around 69 inches (1.75 m) of snowfall, ski resorts like Purgatory get around 250 inches (6.35 m) annually.

 Spring brings warmer weather and rain to Durango, with an average temperature in the 50s and 60s.